Constitutional recognition of Indigenous Australians: 2022: First meetings of referendum working groups

+In recognition of Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia:

+(1) There shall be a body to be called the Aboriginal and Torres Strait Islander Voice;

+(2) The Aboriginal and Torres Strait Islander Voice may make representations to the Parliament and the Executive Government of the Commonwealth on matters relating to Aboriginal and Torres Strait Islander peoples;

+(3) The Parliament shall, subject to this Constitution, have power to make laws with respect to matters relating to the Aboriginal and Torres Strait Islander Voice, including its composition, functions, powers and procedures.

+The wording of the amendment was finalised with the bill passing both houses of the Australian Parliament on 19 June 2023.
+The referendum to establish an Indigenous Voice to Parliament was voted down on 14 October 2023.

 Challenges

-The question of how exactly to bring about constitutional change remains a topic of debate among Indigenous leaders, foreseeing difficulties in securing widespread support in a referendum.
+The question of how exactly to bring about constitutional change remains a topic of debate among Indigenous leaders.
 According to Marcia Langton (now co-chair of the Senior Advisory Group), "for such a national agreement to be achieved, there must be some mutually pressing reason related to security or economic issues for both parties to abide by the terms".

 The Australian Human Rights Commission supports recognition of Aboriginal and Torres Strait Islander peoples in a preamble to the Constitution.

 The call for a treaty is related to constitutional recognition of prior ownership of the land, as it reinforces the symbolic recognition of sovereignty of the original owners: a treaty is "a contract between two sovereign parties".
 As of 2020, a number of Indigenous treaties in Australia are under way at state level.

+On 26 March 2023, the South Australian Parliament created a First Nations Voice at state level.

+Polls

+State Constitutional recognition

+Since 2016 all Australian States have Constitutional recognition of Aboriginal Australians in their State constitutions.

+The first State in Australia to give constitutional recognition to Aboriginal people was Victoria, which introduced it in 2004, Queensland (2010) without bipartisan support, New South Wales (2010) with labor/liberal bipartisan support, South Australia (2013) with labor/liberal bipartisan support, Western Australia (2015) with liberal/labor bipartisan support and Tasmania in 2016 with liberal/labor bipartisan support.